jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 **Optional: Forward Euler Method to Solving the LIF Neuron Model**

-We managed to find the analytical solution to the LIF neuron, but it’s a little unclear how this might be useful in a neural network.
+We managed to find the analytical solution to the LIF neuron, but it is unclear how this might be useful in a neural network.
 This time, let’s instead use the forward Euler method to solve the previous linear ordinary differential equation (ODE).
-Taking this approach might seem arduous, but it gives us a discrete, recurrent representation of the LIF neuron.
-Once we reach this solution, we can use it directly in a neural network.
-As before, we have the linear ODE describing the RC circuit:
+This approach might seem arduous, but it gives us a discrete, recurrent representation of the LIF neuron.
+Once we reach this solution, it can be applied directly to a neural network.
+As before, the linear ODE describing the RC circuit is:

 .. math:: \tau \frac{dU(t)}{dt} = -U(t) + RI_{\rm in}(t)